d3z/AdventOfCode/README.md

 __Edit__: I read that replacing the call to the list function in the join with a normal comprehension on the generator results in a quicker run time.
 Turns out that the runtime is about half that of the list() version.

+## Day Thirteen
+I'm not keeping my notes up to date!!
+The past couple of days has just been an exercise in getting the solutions out as soon as possible.

+This one turns out to be a variation of the day nine travelling puzzle.
+My solution looks similar.
+Build a mapping between guests, iterate over all permutation of seating arrangements caclulating the happiness score for each and return the highest.

+The second part simply meant continuing in the score iteration if "me" was one of the guests.